 Economics is the study of how people choose to use resources — such as people, land, property or knowledge.
 Government, business and the non-profit industry can all face complex problems related to resources, and economics majors can help solve them.

 The Economics (BA) - Environmental Economics and Policy degree at Appalachian State University is a liberal arts-focused degree designed for students who prefer careers in government or non-profits with a focus on environmental issues.
 The program prepares students to analyze human behavior related to work, production, distribution and consumption, think logically and make good decisions for their employers.
-Classes at this department are small, professors give close attention, and each student has opportunities for research.
+Classes at this department are small, professors give close attention and each student has opportunities for research.
 Like other BA degrees at App State, this major has a language requirement.

 The Department of Economics also offers the Economics (BSBA) degree for students planning to work in the private, for-profit world of business.

 Employment: Most find jobs directly after graduating in governmental or non-profit sectors with a focus on environmental issues.
 Employers that consistently hired App State economics majors include Bank of America, Walmart, Hyatt, State Farm Insurance, Crowne Automotive, Pinehurst Resort, IBM, the U.S. Department of Labor and Bureau of Economic Analysis.

 Graduate school: Economics majors go to graduate schools all over the U.S., but many choose the master’s program in economics at UNC Greensboro.
 Many graduates continue their education in the fields of law, MBA, finance and policy analysis.

 A minor is required.
 It must be selected from the following: Biology, Chemistry, Geology, Physics, Geography, Anthropology, Appropriate Technology, Sustainable Development, other minors with the permission of the chairperson.

 Many students also choose to pursue a second major in Sustainable Development.

 Engagement Outside the Classroom

 Economics Club — The Economics Club is App State’s student chapter of the National Association for Business Economics.
 Students interested in governmental, economic and social issues are encouraged to join the club, which provides a forum for discussion and socialization among students, faculty and guest speakers with similar interests.